Becoming an HVAC Mechanic: Education & Certification

 How Much Do HVAC Mechanics Make?

-For a profession that typically requires just two years of postsecondary education, HVAC mechanics can earn a fairly comfortable salary.
-As of May 2018, the average annual salary for HVAC mechanics in the US was $50,160 or $24.12 per hour (BLS 2019).
+HVAC mechanics can earn a fairly comfortable salary for a profession that typically requires just two years of postsecondary education.
+The average annual salary for HVAC mechanics in the US was $59,620 or $28.66 per hour (BLS May 2023).

-Several factors, including experience and geographic location, can have a major impact on which end of the salary spectrum any HVAC mechanic falls.
+Several factors, including experience and geographic location, can majorly impact which end of the salary spectrum any HVAC mechanic falls.
 Of course, those mechanics with less experience can expect to make less than the average wage, at least until they gain the requisite knowledge.
 However, those entering with a solid educational background, particularly anyone with a bachelor’s degree in HVAC or mechanical engineering, may have the chance to make a higher salary from the outset.

-Due to the radical differences in the cost of living throughout the country, geography can also have a major influence on HVAC mechanic salary.
-The best-paid HVAC mechanics can be found in places where there are extreme climates in addition to the high cost of living, such as Washington DC and Alaska, where the average salary is more than $69,000 per year (BLS 2019).
-Areas with a much lower cost of living, such as West Virginia, still have jobs for HVAC mechanics, but the average pay there is well below the national median at $41,110 per year.
+Due to the radical differences in the cost of living throughout the country, geography can also significantly influence HVAC mechanic salary.
+The best-paid HVAC mechanics can be found in places with extreme climates and the high cost of living, such as Washington DC and Alaska, where the average salary is more than $75,000 per year (BLS 2024).
+Areas with a much lower cost of living, such as West Virginia, still have jobs for HVAC mechanics, but the average pay there is well below the national median at $46,820 per year.

 Steps to Become an HVAC Mechanic